Azure-Samples/media-services-dotnet-live-monitoring-dashboard/README.md

 Azure Media Services Live Monitoring Dashboard for tracking the health of media services

 ## Information
 The Live Monitoring Dashboard enables Azure Media Services (AMS) customers to view the health of their channel and origin deployments.
 The dashboard captures the state of ingest, archive, encode, and origin telemetry entities.
 The dashboard supplies data on the incoming data rate for video stream ingestion, dropped data in storage archive, encoding data rate, and origin HTTP error statuses and latencies.
+The functionality and usage of the Live Monitoring Dashboard is detailed in our [blog post](https://azure.microsoft.com/en-au/blog/azure-media-services-live-monitoring-dashboard-open-source-release/).

 ### Preview of the Dashboard![Dashboard Sample](https://github.com/Azure-Samples/media-services-dotnet-live-monitoring-dashboard/raw/master/Documentation/dashboard.PNG)